Gyrokinetic Field Theory as a Gauge Transform or: gyrokinetic theory without Lie transforms: Gauge Transform to get the Lagrangian

 The next-order one-form is $L_1\,dt$.
 We first subtract the total differential

 where we note that $\vec A$ depends on $\vec R$ but is static.
 The subtraction yields

-where we've written only the terms in the symplectic part (multiplying $\vec{dR}$).
-We now choose $\vec a$.
-Customary operations in the theory set $\vec a$ to cancel $\vec w$ out of the symplectic part, leaving $\vec u_0$ there as a background term.
-In our case we choose $\vec a$ to cancel both $\vec u_0$ and $\vec w$ out of the symplectic part.
+where we've written only the terms appearing as part of $\vec p$.
+We now choose $\vec r$.
+Customary operations in the theory set $\vec r$ to cancel the gyromotion $\vec w$ out of $\vec p$, leaving $\vec u_0$ there as a background term.
+In our case we choose $\vec r$ to cancel the entire $\zperp$, leaving only the parallel piece in the canonical momentum, which is now just $e\vec A+\zpl\bunit$.
 This sets

 and the solution is